LTL-Based Non-Markovian Inverse Reinforcement Learning: Preliminaries

+Two LTL formulae having the same language are called {\em equivalent}.
+In this paper, we learn formulae that are in the $\globally\finally$-fragment of LTL, where only the $\globally$ and $\finally$ modalities are allowed apart from Boolean connectives.
+Since the LTL formulae can be converted into negation normal form (NNF), we learn formulae only in NNF.
 Given an LTL formula $\varphi$, the syntax tree of $\varphi$ is a tree labeled with variables, Boolean connectives and temporal modalities.
 The variables always appear at the leaf nodes, while temporal modalities and Boolean connectives are internal nodes.
-For example, we present the syntax tree of the formula $\varphi=[\globally q \land \finally r] \vee (\finally \globally q)$ in Figure \ref{fig:syntax}.
+For example, we present the syntax tree of the formula $\varphi=[\globally q \land \finally r] \vee (\finally \globally q)$ in Figure \ref{fig:syntax}(b).
+The depth of an LTL formula is the maximum of distances of the root to leaves in the corresponding syntax tree.
+The depth in Figure \ref{fig:syntax}(b) is 3.
+Although, LTL is defined over infinite words, we observe only finite executions of the systems.
+Therefore, we defined samples with finite words as follows.